ceckenreiter/spotifyPlaylist/README.md

 2. have a previous button to be able to view previous screen -- response after adding song
 3. have buttons be responsive to where the page should be directing its attention -- CSS?
 4. Delete song changes playlist title
-5. fix editplaylist title and description button -- i think i have to go through the process twice does not cause re-render of playlists etc/
+5. edit playlist title takes a few minutes to load correctly